Code-Institute-Submissions/FEEKO-msp2/README.md

 * Ipad mini
 * Ipad pro
 ### Issues fixed
-The text on the jumbotron would not center on Ipad until I added 'align-self-center'.
-The background on the jumbotron would appear doubled until the background-size was changed to cover.
-Also, the background image on the jumbotron and the holder section would appear blurry and zoomed on Ipads.
-This was fixed after changing the viewport height in media queries.

 ## Deployment
 This website is hosted on [Github Pages](https://coexisting.github.io/Milestone-Project-1/) deployed using the master branch, explained [Here](https://help.github.com/en/github/getting-started-with-github/create-a-repo).
 The deployed site updates automatically upon new commits to the master branch.
 For the site to deploy correctly on GitHub pages, the landing page must be named index.html.
 This along with the Read.Me can be found in the root folder.